Systematic study of flow of protons and light clusters in intermediate-energy heavy-ion collisions with momentum-dependent potentials: Sensitivity of v1 and v2 of deuterons on the production mechanism: MST versus coalescence

 Figure \ref{fig:coalescence_v2y0ut0} shows - similar to Fig. \ref{fig:coalescence_v2ypt} - comparison of $v_2(y_0)$ and $v_2(u_{t0})$ but with respect to the FOPI data \cite{FOPI:2011aa} for Au+Au collisions at $E_{kin}=1.5$ A GeV for $u_{t0} >0.4$ and the impact parameter range $0.25<b_0<0.45$.
 The results for the kinetic + MST mechanisms are the same as in Figs. \ref{fig:FOPI15v2y0} and \ref{fig:Fopi_v2mid15}, respectively.

-We find a substantial difference in the flow results on $v_1$ and $v_2$ obtained with the standard PHQMD calculations, which include kinetic and MST deuterons, to those obtained with the coalescence mechanism as used in the UrQMD and SMASH models.
-This observation demonstrates that the flow coefficients $v_1$ and $v_2$ are very sensitive to the production mechanisms (calculated within the same model) and can complement the information which can be derived from $dN/dy$ and $p_T$ distributions \cite{Kireyeu:2024woo}, both of which can help to identify experimentally the origin of the deuteron production in heavy-ion collisions.
+We find a substantial difference of the flow coefficients $v_1$ and $v_2$ obtained with the standard PHQMD calculations, which include kinetic + MST deuterons, as compared to those obtained with the coalescence mechanism.
+The coalescence mechanism is used in the UrQMD and SMASH models, however in different ways \cite{Mohs:2024gyc}.
+This observation demonstrates that the flow coefficients $v_1$ and $v_2$ are very sensitive to the production mechanism (calculated within the same model) and can complement the information, which can be derived from $dN/dy$ and $p_T$ distributions \cite{Kireyeu:2024woo}, to identify experimentally the origin of the deuteron production in heavy-ion collisions.

+In Figs. \ref{fig:coalescence_v1ypt}, \ref{fig:coalescence_v1y0ut0}, \ref{fig:coalescence_v2ypt} and \ref{fig:coalescence_v2y0ut0} the coalescence mechanism is compared with the standard deuteron production in PHQMD, which combines the production by the kinetic mechanism and the perturbative deuterons recognized by MST.
+It is relevant to separately show the sensitivity of the kinetic and MST deuterons to the EoS.
+This is displayed in Figs. \ref{fig:v1_mst_vs_kin}, \ref{fig:v2_mst_vs_kin}, which are similar to Figs. \ref{fig:coalescence_v1ypt} and \ref{fig:coalescence_v2ypt}, but show the MST and kinetic contributions separately instead of the sum of both.
+They present the comparison of the $v_1(y)$ and $v_2(y)$ (upper plots) and $v_1(p_T)$ and $v_2(p_T)$ (lower plots) of kinetic (dashed lines) and MST deuterons (solid lines) for 20-30\% central Au+Au collisions at $E_{kin}=1.23$ A GeV for S, H, SM EoS.
+One can see that the kinetic and MST deuterons show a similar behavior with respect to EoS, reflected in the total $v_1$ and $v_2$.